tiarre-j/Flixster3/README.md

 Glide - Image loading and caching library for Android Flix Part 1
 User Stories
-REQUIRED (10pts)
+REQUIRED
- (10pts) User can view a list of movies (title, poster image, and overview) currently playing in theaters from the Movie Database API.
+ X User can view a list of movies (title, poster image, and overview) currently playing in theaters from the Movie Database API.
 BONUS
  (2pts) Views should be responsive for both landscape/portrait mode.